 In accordance with Section 6 of the Inspector General Reform Act of 2008, each Inspector General shall have his or her own (not reporting to agency management) legal counsel, or obtain the services of a counsel appointed by and directly reporting to another Inspector General or CIGIE on a reimbursable basis.
-The OIG signed a Memorandum of Understanding (MOU) with the Department of Treasury OIG to provide legal services on a fiscal-year basis.
+The OIG did not sign a Memorandum of Understanding (MOU) during this reporting period.